-Globe artichoke belongs to the thistle family while Jerusalem artichoke is somewhat similar to sunflower plant and belongs to the Aster family.
+The Globe artichoke belongs to the thistle family while the Jerusalem artichoke is somewhat similar to the sunflower plant and belongs to the Aster family.

 Because “girasol” is an Italian word for sunflower it somehow ended up as Jerusalem instead, for this plant.

 In case you are wondering, despite its name, Jerusalem artichoke is not connected in any way to the holy place as it originates from North America.

 The globe artichoke on the other hand came from the Mediterranean region.

 Additionally, globe artichokes are available in different varieties and sizes nowadays and almost every part of it namely the stem, the heart, and the base of the leaves is fit to consume.

 In contrast, only the knobby tuber of Jerusalem artichoke is considered edible.

 I have used globe artichoke in this recipe because when cooked in a particular way with ingredients like balsamic vinegar, olive oil, soy sauce, and ginger it just uplifts the taste of the dish to the next level while maintaining all the nutritional properties.

 Artichokes are a great-tasting and healthy vegetable, but sometimes it becomes difficult to choose fresh ones from the store due to their closely packed leaves and appearance.